mead-ml/mead-baseline/README.md

 ## Installation

-Baseline can be installed as a python package with the command `./install_dev.sh baseline`.
+Baseline can be installed as a Python package:

+    ./install_dev.sh baseline

-Currently xpctl depends on baseline but baseline is not on pypi so you need to install baseline before you install xpctl with `./install_dev.sh xpctl`.
+Currently, xpctl depends on baseline but baseline is not available on PyPI so you need to install baseline before you install xpctl:

+    ./install_dev.sh xpctl

 ## A Note About Versions